ChrisHardie/us-debt-clock-widget/readme.txt

 This plugin creates a widget displaying the most recently available amount of the U.S. National Debt.

 == Description ==
 This plugin creates a widget displaying the most recently available amount of the U.S. National Debt.
-Data is retrieved from treasury.io and a source link to the original report from the U.S. Treasury can optionally be displayed.
+Data is retrieved from treasurydirect.gov and a source link can optionally be displayed.

 Want to help make this plugin better? <a href="https://github.com/ChrisHardie/us-debt-clock-widget">Pull requests are welcome</a>.